cmangos/mangos-wotlk/bot_readme.txt

 Repair with bots:
 =================

-  The bot(s) can now be repaired, as the player repairs.
-You can decide whether you wish the bot(s) to pay for their own repair or if available, use the guild bank.
-Choose the appropriate repair 'Anvil' at your local NPC.
-Only group bot(s) members can be repaired.
-If you wish to exclude certain bot(s) from repair, then temporarily uninvite bot(s) from the group.

-  Limitations: Bot(s) cannot repair individual items.
-               If the player does not require repair, you cannot repair bot(s).
+  bot(s) can now repair <all or selected> items, either equipped or in bags.
+If the bot(s) is a member of a guild, then they pay else the bot(s) pays.
+If the bot(s) cannot pay for the repair, they remain damaged.

   The new 'stats' command provides useful information to help in the repair decision.